Experiential Learning: Internships, Cooperative Education Programs and Research Experiences for Undergraduates

 - Not required and no academic credit awarded

-- Not required but certificate awarded or acknowledgement of completion
+- Not required but certificate awarded or acknowledgment of completion

 Experiential learning also requires on-site supervision of or a mentoring/teaching relationship with the student who is participating in the learning experience.
 Therefore it requires the development of learning objectives for participation, and an evaluation/assessment of the student's performance that is provided by the supervising department or unit to the academic program of the student's home institution or school.

-Experiential learning opportunities at Iowa State University (for ISU students and non-ISU students alike) are provided in a number of ways, including:
+Experiential learning opportunities at Iowa State University (for Iowa State students and non-Iowa State students alike) are provided in a number of ways, including:

 - Student Teaching